apache/pulsar-site/contribute/validate-release-candidate.md

 title: Verifying release candidates
 ---

-The following are manual instructions for reviewing and validating a release candidate.
+This page contains manual instructions for reviewing and verifying a release candidate.

 ## Validate the binary distribution